hathibelagal-dev/instantpolyglot/docs/eng/Louisiana_Creole.md

 ### Nouns and Articles

-Louisiana Creole nouns don't have grammatical gender.
+Louisiana Creole nouns don’t have grammatical gender.
 Plurality is usually indicated by context or by using the plural marker **yé** after the noun.

 Examples:
 - **chat** (cat) / **chat yé** (cats)